-2. Emancipatory Social Science
+2. The central Goals of Emancipatory Social Science

-I define emancipatory social science more formally this way:
+I define the goals of emancipatory social science more formally this way in Envisioning Real Utopias:

 "Emancipatory social science seeks to generate scientific knowledge relevant to the collective project of challenging various forms of human oppression.
 To call it a form of social science, rather than simply social criticism or social philosophy, implies that it recognizes the importance of systematic scientific knowledge about how the world works for this task.
 To call it emancipatory is to identify a central moral purpose in the production of knowledge - the elimination of oppression and the creation of the conditions for human flourishing.
 And to call it social implies the belief that human emancipation depends upon the transformation of the social world, not just the inner life of persons."